 Third Tuesday Authors share writing prompts, reading recommendations, and inspiration to connect us during this time of physical distancing.

 How you interact with this project is completely up to you.
 Start at the top and work your way down or jump around from page to page.
 Binge read all of the author pages at once or space them out over the next month.
 The important thing is to take a little time for yourself and nurture your creativity as you participate in this shared experience.

-If you would like to share your writing or journal entries, please do so here.
+If you would like to share your writing or journal entries, please fill out the online submission form.

 After parents asked her to recommend books about Arab-American families, Diana Abu-Jaber wrote Silverworld, a fantasy with an Arab-American girl at its heart.
 Diana often writes about the intersection of food, family, and cultural identity.

 Author of five poetry collections, most recently Long Love: New and Selected Poems.
 Also Lifesaving: A Memoir and Writing the Memoir: from truth to art.

 David Biespiel is the author of eleven books, most recently Republic Café, The Education of a Young Poet, and Every Writer Has a Thousand Faces.

 First time author, first African American Female Forest Supervisor in the Country.
 BS in Journalism from the University of Maryland.
 Forestry credits from Oregon State University.
 Born in Washington, DC.
 Author of Black Woman in Green published by Oregon State University Press.

 Sean Davis is the author of The Wax Bullet War, a Purple Heart Iraq War veteran, and a community leader in Central Oregon.